couchbaselabs/react-native-couchbase-lite/README.md

 # react-native-couchbase-lite-android
-couchbase lite binding for react-native android
+Couchbase Lite binding for react-native Android

 As the name imply, this moudle is only for Android.